pgiri/pycos/README.rst

 * Monitoring and restarting of (local or remote) tasks, for fault detection and fault-tolerance,

-* Hot-swapping of task functions, for dynamic system reconfiguration,
+* Hot-swapping of task functions, for dynamic system reconfiguration.

 * Thread pools with asynchronous task completions, for executing (external) synchronous tasks, such as reading standard input.